clj-easy/graal-build-time/README.md

   - one built from the uberjar
   - the other built directly from the classes dir
 - Note that we omit `--initialize-at-build-time` when creating the native images.
-The the work that this deprecated option carried out is now taken care of by `graal-build-time`.
+The work that this deprecated option carried out is now taken care of by `graal-build-time`.
 - During native image creation, you'll see output that looks like this:

     ```